lukejkelly/TreeConsistency/README.md

 The bash scripts in `scripts/` assume that the `R` command is available from the terminal; if not, then you will need to update the files in `scripts/` to point to your installation.

 ### RevBayes
-RevBayes v1.2.4 (the current version as of September 2024) was used to generate MCMC samples targeting the posterior distribution on trees for each model and data set.
+RevBayes version 1.2.2 was used to generate MCMC samples targeting the posterior distribution on trees for each model and data set.
 Executables and source code are available at https://revbayes.github.io/download.
 Set the `RB` variable in `scripts/run.sh` to point to the location of the RevBayes `rb` executable on your machine.